doglevel-ai/doglevel-ai.github.io/index.md

 Or another machine that can outsmart us in strategy games. ♟

-I personally would care for a machine that knows how I feel and wants to enter a relationship with me. 🤖
+I personally would care for a machine that cares about how I feel and wants to bond with me. 🤖

 And once we have that, we can talk about language and problem solving!